Annex B: High Line Speed Inspection System (HLIS) - Beef

 The letter of commitment shall be renewed at least annually or upon departure of the responsible signing official.

-The application of this HLIS policy manual must at all times remain in conformity with the Meat Inspection Act, Meat Inspection Regulations, 1990, Meat Hygiene Manual of Procedures as well as the Food Safety Enhancement Program.
-Unresolved differences in the interpretation of the application of the HLIS policy between CFIA personnel and the operator may be referred to the CFIA headquarters for written clarification.
+The application of this HLIS policy manual must at all times remain in compliance with the Meat Inspection Act, Meat Inspection Regulations, 1990, Meat Hygiene Manual of Procedures as well as the Food Safety Enhancement Program.
+Unresolved differences in the interpretation of the application of the HLIS policy between CFIA personnel and the operator may be referred to the appropriate CFIA Operational guidance and expertise specialists for written clarification.
 During this interim period the decision of the VIC/RVO shall prevail.

 2.1.1 Training Protocol for Accredited Plant Employees